Quantum kinetic theory of nonlinear thermal current: Conclusion

-We employ our theory of nonlinear thermal currents to demonstrate nonlinear thermal conductivities in tilted massive Dirac system in the low temperature limit.
-We find that within the constant relaxation time approximation, the nonlinear Drude thermal current is independent of temperature and it increases as the carrier density increases.
-The nonlinear anomalous Hall current peaks near the band edges and it has a quadratic temperature dependence.
+We employ our theory of NL thermal currents to demonstrate NL thermal conductivities in tilted massive Dirac system in the low-temperature limit.
+We find that within the constant relaxation time approximation, the NLD thermal current is independent of temperature, and it increases as the carrier density increases.
+The NLA Hall current peaks near the band edge, and it has a quadratic temperature dependence.
 The intrinsic contributions, on the other hand, have nontrivial inverse quadratic temperature dependence.
-The different temperature dependence, $\kappa^{\rm NLD} \propto T^0$, $\kappa^{\rm Anm} \propto T^2$, and $\kappa^{\rm Int} \propto T^{-2}$ will be pivotal to extract out and identify the dominant contribution to the thermal current in low temperature experiments.
+The different temperature dependence, $\kappa^{\rm NLD} \propto T^0$, $\kappa^{\rm NLA} \propto T^2$, and $\kappa^{\rm NLI} \propto T^{-2}$ will be pivotal to extract out and identify the dominant contribution to the thermal current in low-temperature experiments.